wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8.md

 Here we will initialize a subtomogram averaging folder with the necessary files and structure.

-1. In a terminal (not the TOMOMAN standalone) change to your HIV_tutorial directory.
+1. In a terminal (not the TOMOMAN standalone) change to your HIV_dataset directory.

-        cd ~/HIV_testset/
+        cd ~/HIV_dataset/

 1. Make `subtomo/` and `subtomo/init_ref/` subdirectories.
    Change into the `init_ref/` directory.